lnguy/php-sdk-v1/README.md

 This will import all the dependencies for the server side SDK.

-Installing the PHP client side SDK:
+## Installing the PHP client side SDK
 Standing in the project folder, change directory to mobile-connect-demo.
 Issue the command: